OpenFrontUX/OpenUX-Specification/README.md

 ### Overview:

-Welcome to OpenUX, the future of frontend development.
+Welcome to OpenUI, the future of frontend development.
 Our unique Domain-Specific Language allows you to fully describe and implement UI/UX interfaces in a technology-neutral manner, focusing on user experience rather than design limitations.
 Whether you're working with React, Vue, Angular, or any other framework, our specification adapts to your preferred tools and workflows.
 Transform your design process with the flexibility to apply any graphical design at any phase of development, ensuring a seamless and robust user experience from start to finish.